4 Best cloud deployment models

 One common use of hybrid cloud is a mix of public and private — with sensitive data staying in a ’private‘ section, and other less critical tasks done in a public cloud.

 Many companies are planning on using multiple clouds for different purposes.
-The RightScale State of the Cloud Survey found that 85% of respondents have a strategy to use multiple clouds.
+The 2024 State of the Cloud Report found that 89% of respondents have a strategy to use multiple clouds.
 More than half said this would be in the form of a hybrid cloud.

 Hybrid Cloud — Definition